-Tam Valley - Dual Frog Juicer UniversalThis item appears to not currently be in stock
+Tam Valley - Dual Frog Juicer UniversalThis item is in Stock and available for dispatch

 |Product||No of frogs||No of reversing sections||Booster Size||Trip Current||Electrofrog/live points?||Usage|

 |Hex Frog Juicer||6||1 to 3 selectable||1.7-5 Amps||1.7 Amps||Yes up to 24 per booster||Z-HO/On30|

 |Dual Frog Juicer||2||1||1.7-10 Amps||2 or 4 Amps selectable||Limited to about 4 per booster||larger scales O-F|

 |Mono Frog Juicer||1||0||1.7-5 Amps||1.7 Amps||Limited to about 4 per booster||Z-HO/On30|

 What are the pros and cons of a frog juicer vs a relay or switch?

 Frogs need to be powered to prevent interruptions in power to your locomotives as they pass over a turnout.
 Some turnouts have very short frogs or plastic frogs and this can be ignored.
 Some modellers only run 8-wheel and 12-wheel diesels and don't need to power their frogs as they always have good contact.
 However short diesels and steam locomotives often baulk at unpowered frogs.
 It is embarrassing to have to get out the 0-5-0 to rescue a stalled locomotive.
 The issue with powering a frog is that you have to switch the power to the same polarity as the points when the turnout is thrown.
 The frog juicer automatically switches the power on a frog.
 A wire from the frog juicer is used to power the frog - if the frog is of the wrong polarity and shorts, the frog juicer detects the current surge and nearly instantaneously switches the power before the locomotive decoder or the command station can notice.